ultrazohm/ultrazohm_sw/docs/source/general/altium_db_lib/altium_DB_lib.rst

 11. To switch between the view of all components and the comfortable editing mode for one component --> ``press tab``.

-12. If all necessary cells are filled with information, save the components with the ``save`` button (under the current table on the left side or by clicking ``Strg. + S``).
+12. If all necessary cells are filled with information, save the components with the ``save`` button (under the current table on the left side or by pressing ``Ctrl + S``).
 Some cells are forseen with a clause that they must be be filled before saving is allowed (to help the user not to forget information, which are neccessary).
 If something is forgotten the following message will occur.

 .. _46_DBeaver_Data_Error: